edbzn/spotted/README.md

 ## :rainbow: Development

-Run `yarn start` to serve the project, navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+Run `yarn start` to serve the project and navigate to `http://localhost:4200`.

 ## :hammer: Build